Candelario Mancilla

 Candelario Mancilla is a small settlement in the Aysén Region of southern Chile, located at the shores of the lake O'Higgins/San Martín.

-It is 16 kilometers to the north from the border with Argentina (Landmark IV-0-B), and is a key point on the tourist route Villa O'Higgins - El Chaltén.
+It is 16 kilometers to the north from the border with Argentina (Landmark IV-0-B), and is a key point on the tourist route Villa O'Higgins – El Chaltén.

 The settlement is connected to the rest of Chile via ferry to Villa O'Higgins where Carretera Austral (Southern Highway) ends.

 In the place lives only a family of Chilean settlers and a some of Carabineros that are border guards.

 The town receives its name from the pioneer José Candelario Mancilla Uribe, who came to settle the lake O'Higgins in 1927.

 Formerly, this settlement received several expeditions of climbers and scientists who roamed the area or moved towards the great glaciers of the lake.
 In November 2001, the border crossing "Dos Lagunas" was opened between Chile and Argentina, which has increased tourism progressively in the area.
 Currently, around 2,000 tourists pass through the settlement each year.

 The place is near the Del Desierto Lake, a place where Chile & Argentina had a border dispute until 1994.
 In 1965 an incident occurred where the Chilean Carabinero, Hernán Merino Correa, died after a battle with the Argentine Gendarmerie.

+Near the border is the Laguna Redonda Airport accessible from Route X-915 and Cerro Tobi can be seen from the town.
+The pier of the place is called "Sofanor Mancilla".